Consumer Fraud Lawsuits and Class Actions

 Many of the country's largest banks, including Bank of America, Citibank, and Wachovia are allegedly subjecting their customers to unfair and deceptive overdraft protection charges.
 We are investigating to determine whether smaller, regional banks are also engaging in similar practices.

-We are investigating allegations that U.S. Bank, Fifth Third Bank and Wells Fargo engaged in deceptive business practices when offering so-called deposit advance loans, which essentially function as payday loans.
-These loans may have been marketed under the following names: "Direct Deposit Advance," "Checking Account Advance" or "Early Access."
+We are investigating allegations that Bank of Oklahoma and its affiliates engaged in deceptive business practices when offering so-called deposit advance loans, which essentially function as payday loans.
+This product may have been marketed under the name "FastLoan."

 Allegations have surfaced that certain banks may be charging their borrowers for unnecessary and unauthorized collateral protection insurance, which is designed to protect lenders in the event that the borrower fails to obtain auto insurance or allows their insurance to lapse.